Disney California Adventure: Opening and initial criticism

 The park was expected to draw large crowds when it opened on February 8, 2001.
 There were four districts with 22 shows and attractions and 15 restaurants.

 On January 14, a Los Angeles Times article stated, "Senior Disney officials acknowledge that there will be days when California Adventure will have to turn patrons away, particularly in the first weeks after the park opens, during spring break and again in the summer."
 The attendance that year was substantially less than expected, however.
 This is suggested to have happened as a result of negative reviews from early visitors.
-For example, Disney had originally planned the park to be aimed at adults, rather than children and families, which became the basis of significant criticism.
+For example, the park was aimed at adults, rather than children and families, which became the basis of significant criticism.

 The park opened to 5 million visitors in 2001 while its sister park Disneyland saw 12.3 million visitors during the same time frame.
 Low attendance caused Disney to lower ticket prices for California Adventure, slashing as much as $10 off the park's ticket prices.
 In its first year, the park averaged 5,000 to 9,000 visitors on weekdays and 10,000 to 15,000 on the weekends, despite having a capacity of 33,000.
 Visitor surveys reported that 20% of visitors to the park in its first year were satisfied with their experience.
 By October 2001, both Wolfgang Puck and Robert Mondavi had closed their high-profile restaurants in the park, citing low crowds, though Mondavi remained as a sponsor.

-In the 2019 documentary series The Imagineering Story, then-Walt Disney Imagineering creative executive Kevin Rafferty described how he and other Imagineers felt about the original design of California Adventure:
+In the 2019 documentary series The Imagineering Story, then-Walt Disney Imagineering creative executive Kevin Rafferty described how he and other Imagineers felt about the original entrance design of California Adventure:

 Reflecting on the park's initial reception in The Imagineering Story, Barry Braverman, executive producer of California Adventure (1995–2001) stated;